 4. Price of Complements

-Note that there are two types of related products: complements and substitutes.
-Complements are those products bought and consumed together.
+There are two types of related products.
+These are complements and substitutes.
+Complements are products bought and consumed together.
 Examples include milk and cereals or smartphones and mobile accessories.
-When the price of milk goes up, demand for cereals might decrease to retain the demanded quantity of milk.
-In other words, when two products complement each other, there is an inverse relationship between the price of one product and the demand for the other product.
+An increase in the price of milk can result in a decrease in the demand for cereals.
+Hence, when two products complement each other, there is an inverse relationship between the price of one product and the demand for the other.

 The aforementioned examples of demand shifters explain the tendency of the demand curve to shift toward the left or the right.
 In a nutshell, a leftward or rightward shift in the demand curve takes place when there is a change in any non-price determinant of demand, thus resulting in a new demand curve.
+These shifters demonstrate that price is not the sole determinant for the level of demand for a particular product in a specific market.
 Note that similar to demand shifters, supply shifters are also non-price determinants affecting the quantity of supply.
-These non-price determinants causes a change in the quantity supplied even if the price remains the same.
+These non-price determinants cause a change in the quantity supplied even if the price remains the same.